Hookah lounge: In the United States

 In the United States, establishments akin to shisha parlors first opened decades ago in the immigrant quarters of New York City, Chicago, and Los Angeles, California as coffee and tea houses.
+According to Stanford Research into the Impact of Tobacco Advertising, hookah lounges have operated in the United States since at least the 1960s, with the first dedicated hookah lounge reported in Las Vegas.

 Many shisha parlors in the United States have elements such as glass tables, plasma televisions, and oxygen bars.
 Most bars in the U.S. require patrons to be at least 21 years old to smoke shisha and 21 years old to purchase (exceptions are Utah, Alabama, and New Jersey: 19 years old to smoke).

 Over the recent years hookah has become increasingly popular for teens and young adults.
 As of 2014, one out of every five high school seniors in the U.S. had tried hookah, and one in five 18-to-24-year-olds in the U.S. have smoked hookah in the past month.
 It is not uncommon now to find hookah bars within short distance of college campuses and in the surrounding towns.
+The same source reports that hookah lounges now operate in more than two-thirds of U.S. states and are generally concentrated in urban areas and near colleges and universities.
 This younger generation is often the target for hookah business establishments.

 Laws about selling and use of hookah in the U.S. differ state by state.
 Most states do not allow minors (under age 18) to smoke hookah and some states ban hookah smoking in public places.
 Recently, the U.S. Food and Drug Administration (FDA) has begun to regulate hookah tobacco along with cigarettes and other types of tobacco.
 There is concern that even if FDA places health warning labels on hookah packages, they may not be seen by people who smoke in hookah lounges, since the tobacco is usually taken out of the packages before it is served.